 9. Love to play and have fun

 And talking of awake time, once your pup has his eyes open, he will love to play and have fun.
 It’s one of the biggest positives we can think of for owning a French Bulldog, particularly as parents of a six-year-old boy.
+There’s a guide to how Frenchies play elsewhere on the blog and what you can expect.

 They have become playmates, which has really helped us as a family with an only child.